1

 How much do ctpat jobs pay per hour?

-As of Jun 7, 2026, the average hourly pay for ctpat in the United States is $15.07, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for ctpat in the United States is $15.07, according to ZipRecruiter salary data.
 Most workers in this role earn between $12.98 and $16.83 per hour, depending on experience, location, and employer.

-What is a CTPAT job?
+What is a CTPAT?

 A CTPAT job typically involves working with the Customs Trade Partnership Against Terrorism (CTPAT) program, which is a voluntary supply chain security initiative led by U.S. Customs and Border Protection (CBP).
 Professionals in this role help companies develop and maintain security protocols to protect against threats such as terrorism and smuggling in international trade.
 Responsibilities may include conducting risk assessments, ensuring compliance with trade security regulations, and coordinating with CBP and other stakeholders.
 CTPAT jobs are common in logistics, supply chain management, and customs compliance fields.

-What are some typical challenges faced by CTPAT Specialists in their day-to-day work?
+What are some typical challenges faced by CTPAT specialists in their day-to-day work?

 CTPAT Specialists often face the challenge of staying current with evolving international security regulations and adapting company procedures accordingly.
 They must coordinate with multiple departments and external partners to implement and monitor security measures, which requires strong organizational and project management skills.
 Additionally, conducting thorough risk assessments and audits can be complex, especially when dealing with global supply chains.
 However, overcoming these challenges helps strengthen the company’s compliance, facilitates smoother customs processing, and enhances relationships with trading partners.